aimms/documentation/webui/theming.rst

-Obviously it is a matter of taste whether you deem these last two examples beautiful, but it does illustrate that with changing just a handful of theming property settings, you can achieve far-going effects.
+Obviously it is a matter of taste whether you deem these last two examples beautiful, but it does illustrate that with changing just a handful of theming property settings, you can achieve far-reaching effects.

 Value Inheritance